Harnoor

 What Louis Vuitton Taught Me About Belonging

-A personal and academic analysis of luxury consumption psychology — why the product is almost beside the point, what the space is really selling, and why three people in the same room can feel completely different things.
+Why the product is almost beside the point.
+What luxury spaces are really selling — and why three people in the same room can feel completely different things.

 Dressed As Someone Else